 - Interests.
 Addiction to Ambien may lead to having less energy and motivation, which may result in decreased participation in previously enjoyed hobbies or other healthy activities.

-Other signs that you may be addicted include:
+Other signs that you may be addicted to Ambien include:

 - Taking more of the medication than prescribed.

 - Taking the medication for non-medical reasons.

 - Seeking multiple prescriptions from different doctors or not being honest with doctors regarding use.